TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-05-15-cool-features-of-swiss-knife.md

 +namespace App\Product;
 ```

-Now we can do this on scale with single command:
+Now, we can do this on a scale with a single command:

 ```bash
 vendor/bin/swiss-knife namespace-to-psr-4 src --namespace-root "App\\"